-Such metal-dependence can be understood by theoretical modleing on small model systems: alkali-metal coordinated β-methyl-glucosides (GlcOMe).
+The charge carrier-dependent fragmentation behavior can be understood by theoretical modleing on small model systems: alkali-metal coordinated β-methyl-glucosides (GlcOMe).
 The potential energy surfaces (PESs) for the metal loss and methyl loss channels were calculated using density functional theory (DFT), and shown in the following figure: (A) lithium adduct; (B) sodium adduct.
 For the lithium adduct, methyl loss is both kinetically and thermodynamically favored, whereas for the sodium adduct, although the two channels have similar exothermicities, the metal loss is kinetically favored.

 ExD fragmentation behavior of metal-adducted glycans also shows a strong dependence on the electron energy used, with the fragmentation pathway changing from low-energy ECD (~1 eV) to hotECD (hECD) at intermediate energies (~6 eV), electronic excitation dissociation (EED) at high energies (>10 eV).
 The following figure shows the energy dependence of the relative abundance of doubly-charged fragment ions formed from ExD of a doubly-metal adducted precursor ion (permethylated maltoheptaose).
 Since doubly-charged fragment ions can only result from the EED process, the onset of EED can be determined to be at ~9 eV, independent of the charge carriers, and close to the first ionization potential of dimethyl ether (~10 eV): the small energy difference likely arises from the small kinetic energy distribution of electrons from the indirectly heated cathode dispensor.